bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 gastrointestinal tract can influence the risk of *C. difficile* infection.

-Here we report the utility of our binary interaction model to understand team lineup selection to optimize pairings with a selected “keystone” player.
-Unlike dominant features of microbial communities, the selection of one keystone player over another potential keystone is often arbitrary, or related to factors outside of athletic performance.
-But we observe that keystone player selection is common throughout professional sports.
+Interactions can exert large effects in other settings as well.
+Here we report the application of our binary interaction model to understand how pairing teammates with a selected “keystone” player impact lineup performance.
+Unlike dominant features of microbial communities, the designation of a keystone player (given multiple players with similar performance) may be arbitrary, or related to factors outside of athletic performance.
+But keystone player selection is common throughout professional sports, and our model of binary interactions with a dominant feature can be useful in this setting.

 ## Informative Observations